ewelinaszoda/ewelinaszoda/README.md

 ## Projects

 - 🔭 I’m currently working on a Surfing App that helps to find a great spot and chat with others surfers.
 Using Google API, React.js, Firebase and Redux.
-- 🌱 I’m currently learning C#, TypeScript, React Native, Redux, and more
+- 🌱 I’m currently learning Python, C#, TypeScript, React Native, Redux, and more

 ## 📫 How to reach me